nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_rest_device_message/README.rst

 The sample sends an alert when the device first comes online.
 It also sends a log message indicating the sample version, as well as when the button is pressed.

+You can also configure the sample to use the `nRF Cloud Provisioning Service`_ with the :ref:`lib_nrf_provisioning` library.

 Requirements
 ************